-It's often less costly for a creditor to accept a lesser amount in settlement than it is to send the account to collections, file a lawsuit, obtain a judgment, and then try to collect on the judgment.
+It's often less costly for a creditor to accept a lesser amount in settlement than sending the account to collections, filing a lawsuit, or obtaining a judgment and then trying to collect on the judgment.

 Debt settlement has the following benefits:

-On the other hand, debt settlement also has multiple drawbacks:
+On the other hand, debt settlement also has multiple drawbacks.

-If you stop making your credit card payments in an effort to save up enough money to offer a settlement, your credit card company can sue you in collections, obtain a judgment, and garnish your wages and bank accounts.
+If you stop making your credit card payments to save enough money to offer a settlement, your credit card company can sue you, obtain a judgment, and garnish your wages and bank accounts.
 Even if you notify the creditor of your intent to settle, nothing legally stops the creditor from collecting.

-Using a Debt Settlement Company Is Even RiskierMany of these companies will advise you to default on your credit card payments and instead pay the money to them; after taking a monthly fee, they will put the rest of your payments into an account to accumulate a lump sum large enough to offer the credit card company.
+Many debt settlement companies will advise you to default on your credit card payments and instead pay the money to them.
+After taking a monthly fee, they'll put the rest of your payments into an account to accumulate a lump sum large enough to offer the credit card company.

 Example.
-Josie owes $20,000 on her credit card and feels like she'll never get it paid off.
+Josie owes $20,000 on her credit card and feels she'll never get it paid off.
 Her monthly payment is $500.
 She hears an ad for a debt settlement company called ABC Debt Settlement on the radio and signs up.
 ABC requires Josie to pay the $500 she would normally pay to the credit card company to ABC instead.
 ABC takes a $120 fee and puts the remaining $380 in an account, promising to negotiate with Josie's credit card company when she accumulates $13,000.
 Although ABC notifies the credit card company of this arrangement, six months into the program, the credit card company sues Josie for defaulting on her payments and obtains a judgment against her for $20,000 plus interest.
 The credit card company then garnishes her wages, taking 25% out of every paycheck to satisfy the debt.

-When a credit card company forgives any amount of the debt, the IRS and your state government will perceive the debt forgiveness as income to you.
-The difference between you original balance and the settlement amount is taxable income, and you will have to pay taxes on it.
-(To learn more, see Tax Consequences When a Creditor Settles a Debt.)
+When a credit card company forgives a debt, the IRS and your state government might perceive the debt forgiveness as income to you.
+If the difference between your original balance and the settlement amount is considered taxable income, you'll have to pay taxes on it unless you qualify for an exception or exclusion.